amyers498/TRADINGBUDDY/reports/daily/daily_report_2025-11-28.md

+### Trade Review: 2025-11-28

 ## Pulse Check
-*   A flawless session on the surface: 3 wins, 0 losses, for a net profit of $850.20 after costs.
+*   A perfect 100% win rate, banking a net profit of $850 after all costs.
+A clean sweep.
-*   Profitability was strong, but without recorded stop-losses, your true risk-reward profile is a blind spot.
+*   This winning outcome was driven by luck, not process.
+The market bailed you out of a dangerous risk management mistake.

 ## Mistakes to Fix
-*   Your entries were undisciplined.
-Adding to a position at a lower price is averaging down—a dangerous habit, even when it works.
+*   Inverted pyramiding.
+Your initial entry was your worst price.
+Adding to a position as it moves against you is a fatal flaw.
-*   Exit management was inconsistent.
-You closed two-thirds of your position prematurely, leaving significant profit on the table.
+*   Reactive sizing.
+You doubled down into a drawdown without a clear plan, turning a trade into a gamble.
+Define risk first.

 ## Focus & Mindset
-*   Guard against complacency.
-A 100% win rate can mask process errors.
-Don't let a positive outcome reinforce a flawed strategy.
-*   Trade with conviction, not improvisation.
-A complete plan—entry, stop, and target—must exist before you ever click the button.
+*   Do not let profit reinforce a bad habit.
+The market has a long memory for undisciplined trades.
+Stay humble.
+*   Patience is your edge.
+Waiting for the optimal entry would have yielded a better result with far less risk and stress.

 ## Next Session
-1. Define a single, optimal entry point for each setup.
-No averaging down.
-2. Set one unified exit strategy for all contracts within a single trade idea.
-3. Log your planned stop-loss for every trade to validate risk and enforce discipline.
+1. Set your max position size for any single setup *before* you enter.
+2. Your first entry must be your best price.
+Do not add to a losing position.
+3. Write down your specific price targets for profit and loss before placing the trade.